TheThingsArchive/python-app-sdk/README.rst

    If the ``mqtt_address`` is set, the ``discovery_address`` doesn’t need to be set as it is only used to retrieve the ``mqtt_address`` from the discovery server.
-The mqtt_address will be used to open a data connection with the application.
 The constructor returns an **MQTTClient object** set up with the application informations, ready to be connected to The Things Network.

 connect
 ~~~~~~~